 - Agree.
 Then disagree.
 I know what you mean lots of people feel that way.
 Most don’t realize that the money wasted between now and the first of the year, will equate to a huge savings if they buy now.
 Are you sure you want to waste the money?

 - Get a testimonial letter.
-Ask someone who bought before the holidays and was glad they did to write you a two paragraph letter.
+Ask someone who bought before the holidays and was glad they did to write you a two paragraph testimonial.
+Video it if you can.
 Get one paragraph about the value they received and how they originally wanted to wait.
 The second paragraph should be about how happy they are about your service after the sale.
 Similar situations are more powerful than your sales pitch.

 - Drop-in with holiday cheer.
 Use a small holiday plant or gift to get in the door.
 (No one says no to Santa — unless you live in Philadelphia.
 There they boo Santa.)